Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 railings or low walls.
 They function as described for ledges (see Special Floors).

+### Bridge
-**Bridge:** A bridge connects two higher areas separated by a lower area, stretching across a chasm, over a river, or above a pit.
+A bridge connects two higher areas separated by a lower area, stretching across a chasm, over a river, or above a pit.
 A simple bridge might be a single wooden plank, while an elaborate one could be made of mortared stone with iron supports and side rails.